toverainc/willow-autocorrect/README.md

 In my testing the entire docker container uses ~60mb of RAM and a few percent CPU (will vary on system, but fine even for Raspberry Pi).

 Latency of typesense itself is typically in single digit milliseconds.
-It's all of the other stuff (WAC logic, HA, etc) that can result in ~100ms latency.
+It's all of the other stuff (WAC logic, HA, etc) can result in ~200ms latency.
 See Performance below.

 ## The Future

 ### Full integration with WAS
 Included in WAS, "just works".
+Command addition, deletion, ranking, ordering, searching, thresholds, alias managment, etc all in the WAS Web UI.

 ### Performance
 I'm too lazy to deal with HA websockets so we open a new REST connection every time (at least twice).